-- School Trips/Visits/Learning Outside the Classroom comply with regulations and guidelines provided by the DfE, and Trust advice; - activities are planned safely with a suitable contractor (e.g. tour operator) where appropriate and that suitable due diligence can be evidenced; - an appropriate senior member of staff is appointed as the Coordinator (or two or more separate persons if appropriate) and that appropriate training is provided to them; - the opinions of relevant staff is sought in making and implementing policies and procedures; - ensure that group leaders and other activity supervisors are competent; - adequate appropriate safeguarding procedures are in place; - ensure all necessary actions have been completed before school trips/learning outside the classroom begin; - adequate and suitable risk management is in place; - appropriate training is provided; - the ratio of young people to supervisors is appropriate and informed by the risk assessment; - parents have signed consent forms; - at least one parent has attended a pre-visit meeting where this is required, or alternative arrangements for informing parents who cannot attend a due meeting; - arrangements have been made for the medical, disability and special educational needs of the pupils; - adequate first aid provision will be available; - The mode of travel is appropriate; - travel times out and back are known including pick-up and drop-off points; - adequate and relevant insurance cover is in place; - contact details of the visit's venue(s) are recorded in the health and safety management system; - a scheme for contacting pupils' homes and parents is in place and implemented; - emergency procedures are in place; - the group leader, group supervisors and Co-ordinator have the names of all adults and young people travelling in the group, and the contact details of parents and the teachers' and other supervisors' next of kin; and - there is a contingency plan for any delays including a late return home; - the school's financial arrangements have been followed.
+- School Trips/Visits/Learning Outside the Classroom comply with regulations and guidelines provided by the DfE, and Trust advice; - Activities are planned safely with a suitable contractor (e.g. tour operator) where appropriate and that suitable due diligence can be evidenced; - An appropriate senior member of staff is appointed as the Coordinator (or two or more separate persons if appropriate) and that appropriate training is provided to them; - The opinions of relevant staff are sought in making and implementing policies and procedures; - Group leaders and other activity supervisors are competent; - Adequate appropriate safeguarding procedures are in place; - all necessary actions have been completed before school trips/learning outside the classroom begin; - Adequate and suitable risk management is in place; - Appropriate training is provided; - The ratio of young people to supervisors is appropriate and informed by the risk assessment; - Parents have signed consent forms; - At least one parent has attended a pre-visit meeting where this is required, or alternative arrangements for informing parents who cannot attend a due meeting; - Arrangements have been made for the medical, disability and special educational needs of the pupils; - Adequate first aid provision will be available; - The mode of travel is appropriate; - Travel times out and back are known including pick-up and drop-off points; - Adequate and relevant insurance cover is in place; - Contact details of the visit's venue(s) are recorded in the health and safety management system; - A scheme for contacting pupils' homes and parents is in place and implemented; - Emergency procedures are in place; - The group leader, group supervisors and Co-ordinator have the names of all adults and young people travelling in the group, and the contact details of parents and the teachers' and other supervisors' next of kin; and - There is a contingency plan for any delays including a late return home; and - The school's financial arrangements have been followed.